Using tDCS to help cope with depression and anxiety during COVID-19

 Most users report improvement in cognitive processes such as memory, and an increase of a sense of calm.
 This specific tDCS device aims to enhance users’ lives, help them think sharper, increase focus, and enhance their creativity.

-Read the full review on the Omni Stimulator
+Read the full review on the Caputron Stimulator

 Fisher Wallace Stimulator